Sameer68/shopping-list/README.md

 The function uses [`document.createElement`][createElement] to create an [`li`][li] element.
 It places text in the element using [`node.textContent`][textContent] and finally inserts our new element into the DOM using [`node.appendChild`][appendChild].

 We can now add items by calling our function.

-Try this in the console.
+Don't add this to your file.
+Try typing it into the developer console (F12).

 ```Javascript
 addItem('rice');